 Specific Therapies: All therapies are provided through a referral process, some as a shared resource between Disability and Children's Palliative Care services.
 Health and Social Care Professional Posts are funded either through the HSE or are supported through The Children's Sunshine Home Trust, through its fundraising activities.
 The specific therapies include c.
-Facilities which are to be provided to meet those care and support need as described above In order to meet the care and support needs of adults and children using the service all bedrooms and bathrooms are fully equipped to support adults and children with physical disabilities.
-The adults and children can also avail of living rooms and family rooms as well as activity rooms and wheelchair accessible gardens and playground.
+Facilities which are to be provided to meet those care and support need as described above In order to meet the care and support needs of children and adults using the service all bedrooms and bathrooms are fully equipped to support children and adults with physical disabilities.
+The children and adults can also avail of living rooms and family rooms as well as activity rooms and wheelchair accessible gardens and playground.
 Every adult and child accessing the service also have access to the wheelchair accessible vehicles.
 Wheelchair accessible vehicles can be booked through reception.
 Throughout the service there is a sensory room for adults and a soft play area for children.
-There are many means of technology available to adults and children through the use of iPad, specially adapted computers and smart televisions as well as Digital television and mobile Wi-Fi.
+There are many means of technology available to children and adults through the use of iPad, specially adapted computers and smart televisions as well as Digital television and mobile Wi-Fi.